-The quantity of product as calculated by stoichiometric calculations or calculations based on balanced equation is called theoretical yield.
+The quantity of product as calculated by stoichiometric calculations or calculations based on a balanced equation is called theoretical yield.

 (ii) Actual Yield:

-The quantity of product that is practically obtained after the completion of reaction is called actual yield.
+The quantity of product that is practically obtained after the completion of the reaction is called actual yield.

 - The actual yield is always less than theoretical yield due to following reasons.